les-tontons-crafters/xtrem-tdd/content/Flavours/avoid-exceptions.md

 > Other alternatives exist and can depend on your programming language / paradigm

 ## Constraint
-- If are already using `Exceptions` to handle `errors` remove them using one of the alternative presented or another
+- If you are already using `Exceptions` to handle `errors` remove them using one of the alternative presented or another
 - If not, think about a first edge that you do not support yet and use one of the alternative presented to manage it

 ## Resources